mkjung99/pyc3dserver/README.md

 # Open a C3D file
 ret = c3d.open_c3d(itf, "sample.c3d")
 ```
-Following functions are most useful in order extract the information from a C3D file.
+Following functions are the most useful ones to extract the information from a C3D file.
 All the outputs are python dictionary types.
 ```python
 # For the information of header
 dict_header = c3d.get_dict_header(itf)